 We ask parents to support the College by ensuring your child/ren have the correct uniform and help them take responsibility for their appearance by wearing the uniform correctly.
 These regulations apply when students are at school, representing the school or commuting to and from school.

 COLLEGE UNIFORM SHOP

-Opening Hours

-Tuesdays and Wednesday

-Thursdays

-First Saturday of the month
+Opening Hours Tuesdays and Wednesday Thursdays First Saturday of the month The shop will be closed during the School Holidays.

-8.00am-9.00am

-2.30pm-6.00pm

-9.00am-12.00 noon
+8.00am-9.00am 2.30pm-6.00pm 9.00am-12.00 noon